-Fort Worth Opera will host the fourth annual opera showcase, Frontiers, May 4 – 5, 2016, during the last week of the 2016 Fort Worth Opera Festival.
+Fort Worth Opera is proud to announce the names of the composers and librettists whose works have been selected for participation in the third season of our company’s exciting, annual new works program, Frontiers, taking place May 4 – 5, 2016, during the last week of the 2016 Fort Worth Opera Festival.

 Interested and qualified candidates can obtain the submission information and address by contacting Nathan DePoint at firstname.lastname@example.org.
 Only 15-25 minutes of a composition will be considered and all works must be submitted by 11:59 pm May 31, 2015.

 Between six and eight compositions will be selected for participation in the 2016 Frontiers showcase.
 There is a $20 US application fee.

 - Piano/Vocal score for the selection ONLY (15-25 minutes of music)